-Themes Management Company LLC (the "Adviser") is the investment adviser to the Funds.
-ALPS Distributors, Inc. is the distributor (the "Distributor") of the shares of the Funds.
+Themes Management Company LLC (the "Adviser") is the investment adviser to the Fund.
+ALPS Distributors, Inc. is the distributor (the "Distributor") of the shares of the Fund.

-The Funds issue and redeem shares ("Shares") at net asset value per share ("NAV") only in large blocks of Shares ("Creation Units" or "Creation Unit Aggregations").
-For each Fund a Creation Unit is generally comprised of 10,000 Shares.
+The Fund issues and redeems shares ("Shares") at net asset value per share ("NAV") only in large blocks of Shares ("Creation Units" or "Creation Unit Aggregations").
 Creation Unit sizes may change from time to time.
 These transactions are usually in exchange for a basket of securities included in its portfolio and an amount of cash.
 As a practical matter, only institutions or large investors (authorized participants) who have entered into agreements with the Trust's Distributor, can purchase or redeem Creation Units.
 Except when aggregated in Creation Units, Shares of the Fund are not redeemable securities.

-Shares of the Funds are listed on The Nasdaq Stock Market or the Cboe BZX Exchange, Inc. (together, the "Exchange"), and trade throughout the day on the Exchange and other secondary markets at market prices that may differ from NAV.
+Shares of the Fund are listed on the Cboe BZX Exchange, Inc. (the "Exchange") and trade throughout the day on the Exchange and other secondary markets at market prices that may differ from NAV.
 As in the case of other publicly traded securities, brokers' commissions on transactions will be based on negotiated commission rates at customary levels.

 The Trust reserves the right to adjust the prices of Shares in the future to maintain convenient trading ranges for investors.
-Any adjustments would be accomplished through stock splits or reverse stock splits, which would have no effect on the net assets of the applicable Fund.
+Any adjustments would be accomplished through stock splits or reverse stock splits, which would have no effect on the net assets of the Fund.